dcipicchio/CMPINF-0010-Week-6-project/README.md

 The \n at the end of the line indicates a new line.
 You may edit our code and make it better or input your own ideas and then propose a change to us.
 To do this, go the same route you did to download, and instead of pressing download, simply press on our code and propose a file change.
-Thank you and if you have any questions please do not hesitate to ask.
+-Thank you and if you have any questions please do not hesitate to ask.
 Enjoy.
-We Do not want our code misused or stolen, so please view the CoC and the License.
+Note: We Do not want our code misused or stolen, so please view the CoC and the License.
 Breaking our CoC may lead to severe punishment.